1.1 The name of the Association shall be Surrey County Amateur Swimming Association hereinafter referred to as “The County”.

-16.1 The property of the County, other than cash at the bank, shall be vested in not less than two but not more than four Custodians.
+16.1 The property of the County, other than cash at the bank, shall be vested in not less than two but not more than four Custodians who at the time of vesting shall be members of the Committee and over 18 years of age.
 They shall deal with the property as directed by resolution of the Committee and entry in the minute book shall be conclusive evidence of such a resolution.

-16.2 The Custodians shall be elected at a General Meeting of the County and shall hold office until death or resignation unless removed by a resolution passed at a General Meeting.
+16.2 The Custodians shall be elected and reaffirmed at an Annual General Meeting of the County and shall hold office until death or resignation unless removed by a resolution passed at a General Meeting.

 16.3 The Custodians shall be entitled to an indemnity out of the property of the County for all expenses and other liabilities properly incurred by them in the discharge of their duties.